How to Increase Employee Participation in Volunteer Programs

-Offer Paid Time-Off for Employee Volunteering
+Offer Paid Volunteer Time-Off

 Company-Wide Day of Service